 The press release outlined areas that might be looked at with regard to council tax discounts and exemptions.
-We also wrote to everyone who was in receipt of any of the discounts or exemptions that could be affected.
+We also wrote to everyone who was in receipt of any discounts or exemptions that could be affected.
 In addition there were public surgeries around the district between the 3 September and the 29 September 2012.
 There was information on our website and an online survey on the website both of which were publicised.

 From the 1 April 2013 there will be no 6 month exemption period and the full charge will be due from the date that the property is both unoccupied and unfurnished.

 Class B – Unoccupied and owned by a Charity

 If, however, the dwelling is owned by a charity the legislation still allows a 6-month void period under Class B in the legislation followed by the full charge if the dwelling is not reoccupied by the end of that period.